 Which Amsterdam museums are included with the GoCity Pass?

-Included in both passes are the Heineken Experience (which includes its museum), the Rijksmuseum, Museum Het Rembrandthuis, the Moco Museum, and more.
+Both passes include the Heineken Experience (which includes its museum), the Rijksmuseum, Museum Het Rembrandthuis, the Moco Museum, and more.
 Notably not included are the Anne Frank House or the Van Gogh Museum, so you’ll have to arrange to visit those key attractions yourself.